LHWLucas/Latent-diffusion-based-novel-scene-generation-and-pedestrian-and-segmentation/README.md

 # latent-diffusion-based-novel-scene-generation-and-pedestrian-and-vehicle-segmentation

-WAYMO DATASET WITH STABLE DIFFUSION AND MASKRCNN https://colab.research.google.com/drive/1pR2BD0CH-pzen7yRJr2-GLrC_LwPJoH9?usp=sharing
+WAYMO DATASET WITH STABLE DIFFUSION AND MASKRCNN early jupyter notebook on collab https://colab.research.google.com/drive/1pR2BD0CH-pzen7yRJr2-GLrC_LwPJoH9?usp=sharing

-Objective: here the objective was to segment-predict the pedestrians/ people and vehicles in the right view given an image for the front view
+Objective: To segment-predict the pedestrians/ people and vehicles in the right view given an image for the front view

 example 1 with stable diffusion outpainted right side:
 ![img](https://github.com/LHWLucas/latent-diffusion-based-novel-scene-generation-and-pedestrian-and-vehicle-segmentation/assets/89898376/c79cc8a9-c37b-438c-b5e5-0e8a4f896756)